MoeidJZ/OriginPro-Py-codes/ReadMe.md

 # OriginPro Integration: Superconducting Resonator Analysis & Fitting

 This repository contains a suite of Python scripts designed exclusively to run inside **OriginPro's embedded Python environment**.
-These tools bridge the gap between automated data extraction (from the QREs fitting suite) and Origin's powerful graphing and data management capabilities.
+These tools bridge the gap between automated data extraction (from the QRES fitting suite) and Origin's powerful graphing and data management capabilities.

 With these scripts, you can seamlessly import wideband $S_{21}$ sweeps, dynamically organize data into multidimensional matrices, and utilize advanced GUI-driven fitting algorithms for Two-Level System (TLS) loss, power-dependent loss, and quasiparticle resonance shifts.